diazgio/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 [Reference defining javascript functions](https://www.w3schools.com/js/js_functions.asp)

 #### Q11.
-What is the result in the console of running the code shown?
+What is the correct result in the console of running the code shown?

 ```js
 var Storm = function () {};